mschrode/MYOMC/README.md

 # Make your own MC

-This repository proves scripts to run private MC generation.
+This repository provides scripts to run private MC generation.
 It consists of the exact same cmsDriver.py commands used in central production (...painstaking copied by hand from MCM).
 It is a fork from [gabhijith's fork](https://github.com/gabhijith/MYOMC) of [DryRun's MYOMC](https://github.com/DryRun/MYOMC).

 Setup instructions:
 ```